codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 The pipeline just uninstalls the Helm release for that namespace, and then deletes the namespace itself.

-To have this pipeline run only when a PR is closed, here is how your [triggers]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) should look:
+To have this pipeline run only when a PR is closed, here are the [triggers]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) to select:

 {% include image.html
 lightbox="true"